 fossil clone http://www.sqlite.org/src private-project.fossil

-This command both creates the new repository and populates it with all the latest SQLite could.
+This command both creates the new repository and populates it with all the latest SQLite code.
 You can then create a private branch as described in section 3.4.

 When the private repository is created by cloning, incorporating new public SQLite releases becomes much easier too.
 To pull in all of the latest changes from the public SQLite repository, simply move into the open check-out and do: